A motor-compatible kayak offers tremendous freedom and the ability to explore and traverse greater distances.

-While the motor mount itself is fine, the storage space for the battery pack is right behind the seat, so if the battery is too heavy you may find the boat feels unbalanced.
+While the trolling motor mount itself is fine, the storage area for the battery pack is right behind the seat, so if the battery is too heavy you may find the boat feels unbalanced.

 This can make steering a little awkward, but people have found a simple way to move the mount to a more comfortable position.